Queens Mesothelioma Attorneys

 Asbestosis – a disease that attacks a person’s lung tissue.
 Patients often describe asbestosis as ‘extremely painful’ and there is a high risk of developing more serious cancers

-Lung Cancer – symptoms include cough, wheezing, weight loss and chest pain.
+Lung Cancer – symptoms include a cough, wheezing, weight loss and chest pain.
 This can develop years after inhaling asbestos fibers and treatments can include chemotherapy, radiation, surgery, or a combination of those

 Mesothelioma – a deadly and incurable cancer that grows along the protective lining of internal organs.
-Although it is most often discovered in the lungs, mesothelioma can develop around other organs including the heart, abdomen and stomach
+Although it is most often discovered in the lungs, mesothelioma can develop around other organs including the heart, abdomen, and stomach

 Where Did I Encounter Asbestos?

 New Yorkers not only relied on industries in Queens for jobs; their families trusted these companies to provide safe household items.
 For several decades, factory workers, construction crews, building renovators were handling materials that contained large amounts of asbestos.
 In many cases, fibers would cling to a worker’s clothing as they’d return home to their families.